Atsushi Nakajima: Literary career

 His literary career started very early into his life.
-After graduating from his school in Seoul, he would join the Tokyo First Higher School's (第一高等学校) literary program where he would begin writing fiction.
-In 1927 he would begin publishing in the school's literary magazine and by 1929 he would become a member of the editorial staff.
-During this period he would begin showing his signature style of setting his stories in exotic locations such as China or Korea along with recurring themes of self-doubt, questions on the meaning of life, isolation, fate and the nature of human existence.
+After graduating from his school in Seoul, he joined the Tokyo First Higher School's (第一高等学校) literary program where he began writing fiction.
+In 1927 he began publishing in the school's literary magazine and by 1929 he became a member of the editorial staff.
+During this period he began showing his signature style of setting his stories in exotic locations such as China or Korea along with recurring themes of self-doubt, questions on the meaning of life, isolation, fate and the nature of human existence.
 Some of his later works also display a sense of irony and satire.

 Despite his skills as an author, Nakajima barely published any of his works to literary magazines due to him having high literary standards and Nakajima lacking the confidence to publish in these journals.

 The Moon Over the Mountain

-One of Nakajima's most well known literary work is "The Moon Over the Mountain" (山月記, Sangetsuki) sometimes also known as "Tiger Poet" (人虎伝, Jinko-den).
+One of Nakajima's most well-known literary works is "The Moon Over the Mountain" (山月記, Sangetsuki) sometimes also known as "Tiger Poet" (人虎伝, Jinko-den).
 The story is derived from a story from the Tang dynasty period.
 The story was first published in the February 1942 issue of Bungakukai.

-The Moon Over the Mountain tells the story of Yuan Can who recently had heard about a man-eating tiger roaming around his area.
+"The Moon Over the Mountain" tells the story of Yuan Can who recently had heard about a man-eating tiger roaming around his area.
 One day he encountered the tiger and the tiger started speaking to him.
 Yuan Can discovered that the tiger was his friend named Li Zheng (李徴), Li Zheng was smart and could qualify as a government official but his true ambition was to be a poet.
 Unfortunately, he failed and started working as a government official.
 While traveling for official business one day, Li Zheng claims that he went insane and transformed into a tiger.
 Li Zheng claims that this was because of the "cowardly pride" and "arrogant shame" he harbored within him which caused him to transform into the tiger.
 Li Zheng laments that as a tiger he could no longer become a famous poet, the two then parted ways.

-Teaching Job
+Teaching job

-In 1933, he would accept a teaching position at Yokohama Girls' Higher School.
-During his time in the School, Nakajima would be exposed to more of western literature.
-Specifically, the works of Blaise Pascal, Anatole France and Robert Louis Stevenson.
-During this time he would also translate western works into Japanese including the works of D. H. Lawrence, Aldous Huxley and Franz Kafka.
-During this time, he would also continue writing fiction.
+In 1933, he accepted a teaching position at Yokohama Girls' Higher School.
+During his time in the School, Nakajima was exposed to more of western literature, such as the works of Blaise Pascal, Anatole France and Robert Louis Stevenson.
+During this time he translated works by D. H. Lawrence, Aldous Huxley and Franz Kafka into Japanese, while continuing to write fiction.